Showing posts with label first book. Show all posts

 Friday, June 1, 2012

-Reread and Review
+Re-read and Review

 Since my first book was published, Eena, The Dawn and Rescue, I've taken the time to re-read the adventure.
 Happily, I found myself all smiles at the last page, entertained by my own story and eager to move right into the next book.
 There were multiple places where I wanted to rewrite a scene.
 Never happy.
 Never perfect.
 (I'll admit I did make corrections in my personal digital copy of the book which led to an improved second publishing with added dialogue.)
 But what author doesn't rearrange the same paragraph a dozen times, hoping to find the perfect delivery?
-It's a curse.
-It's a challenge.
+It is a curse.
+It is a challenge.

 So I left a review on goodreads.com.
 Thank you to those readers who have also posted kind reviews about Eena.
 I truly appreciate it!